seung-lab/cloud-volume/README.md

 * layer_cloudpath (str, r) - The cloud path to the data layer e.g. gs://bucket/dataset/image
 * info_cloudpath (str, r) - Generate the cloud path to this data layer's info file.
 * scales (dict, r) - Shortcut to the 'scales' property of the info object
-* scale (dict, r)* - Shortcut to the working scale of the current mip level
+* scale (dict, rw)* - Shortcut to the working scale of the current mip level
 * shape (Vec4, r)* - Like numpy.ndarray.shape for the entire data layer.
 * volume_size (Vec3, r)* - Like shape, but omits channel (x,y,z only).
 * num_channels (int, r) - The number of channels, the last element of shape.